yininghe/yininghe.github.io/pages/aboutme.md

 ### 1. Programming Skills

 #### 1.1 Python
-* <p style="text-align: justify"> This summer, I took a class of Python and learned the various data structure, including string, function, list, tuple, dictionary, set, class and so on. </p>
+* <p style="text-align: justify"> This summer, I took a class of Python and learned various data structures of Python, including string, function, list, tuple, dictionary, set, class and so on. </p>

+* <p style="text-align: justify"> Finished the readings of Chapters 1-9, 11-12 of the book <i> The Practice of Computing Using Python </i> .[1]</p>

+* <p style="text-align: justify"> Finished the class projects of </p>

 #### 1.2 GitHub